 Michele has a varied and extensive practice for both private and public clients, focusing on labor and employment matters.
 She litigates employment matters in both State and Federal Court.
 She also represents public agencies, including school districts, in certificated and classified personnel appeal hearings, before hearing officers and at the Office of Administrative Hearings.
 Many clients look to her to represent their interests in labor negotiations.

-BDG is a full service law firm founded in 1983 on the premise that serving our clients’ needs is paramount.
+BDG Law Group is a full service law firm founded in 1983 on the premise that serving our clients’ needs is paramount.
 We provide personalized and cost-effective service to multiple California public entities and school districts, Fortune 500 corporations, and individual clients.
-Our unique attention to our clients distinguishes BDG from other law firms.
+Our unique attention to our clients distinguishes BDG Law Group from other law firms.
 We have earned our reputation as a “no surprises” law firm.

 For further information regarding Michele, our firm, and what we can do to help you through the teacher dismissal process, please visit our website at www.bdgfirm.com or contact us at any time.